mariansollmann/guides/workflow/README.md

 - Is it tested?
 Is it performant?
 Is it maintainable and extensible?
 - The owner and the reviewer(s) are responsible for the change and understand its consequences.

+## Merge
+- Make sure you add `Breaking: foo...` to you merge commit message when it is breaking the depended projects.

 ## App Release
 - Merge clean, isolable states
 - Master is always deployable